-Fig. 3 - Left axis: Spectral distribution of the solar photon flux, φ .
+Fig. 3 - Left axis: Spectral distribution of the solar photon flux φ .
 The photon flux is the number of photons per unit area per unit time arriving on the semiconductor.
 Right axis and dashed line: cumulative photon flux (i.e. fraction of the photon flux with smaller wavelength).

-6. Estimate the fraction of the solar photon flux that can activate the following semiconductors: TiO2, CdS, and Si.
-State explicitly the equations and units used for the calculation.
+6. Estimate the fraction of the solar photon flux that can activate the following semiconductors: TiO2, CdS, Si.
+State explicitly the equations and units used for the computation.

-EX xplanation/calculation:
+Explanation / calculation: